Tips on choosing health insurance during open enrollment

 - In recent years, hundreds of companies have moved toward high-deductible health plans as one — or sometimes the only — health insurance option they offer employees.

 - As the name implies, you pay more in deductibles, but you also pay less in premiums.
-By enrolling in a HDHC, you may contribute pre-tax dollars into a health savings account (HSA) to help with the out-of-pocket costs, and some companies will even contribute to these accounts.
+By enrolling in an HDHC plan, you may contribute pre-tax dollars into a health savings account (HSA) to help with the out-of-pocket costs, and some companies will even contribute to these accounts.
 Earnings in these accounts grow tax-free, and no tax is due on withdrawals used to pay for qualified medical expenses.

 Health maintenance organizations (HMO)